introcompsys/fall2023/syllabus/badges.md

    merge experience-2023-09-12
 ```

-Where the "approved" tag represents and approving reivew on the PR.
+Where the "approved" tag represents and approving review on the PR.

 ## Review and Practice Badge